ncatlab/nlab-content/pages/3/0/1/0/10103/content.md

 ## Examples
  {#Examples}

-Examples of distributive monoidal categories include the following:
+Beyond [[distributive categories]], examples of distributive monoidal categories include the following:

 * [[Ab]], the category of [[abelian groups]] equipped with the [[tensor product of abelian groups]]